-When the cinema did eventually shut in 1975, the Apollo Victoria lay dormant for six years before a grand reopening as a concert and theatre venue with Shirley Bassey headlining.
-After a handful of musical productions had taken its stage (among them The Sound of Music and Fiddler on the Roof) it became the long-time home to Andrew Lloyd Webber’s roller-skating extravaganza Starlight Express.
+When the cinema closed in 1975, the Apollo Victoria lay dormant for six years before a grand reopening as a concert and theatre venue.
+After a handful of musical productions, it became the long-time home to Andrew Lloyd Webber’s roller-skating extravaganza Starlight Express.
 For the lavish production, the theatre underwent serious refurbishments: the walls were painted entirely black and more than 1,000 seats were taken out to make way for a multi-storey giant roller-skating rink.

-After a couple of short runs from Saturday Night Fever and Movin’ Out, the Apollo Victoria became the London home of Wicked, an imaginative biography of the witches from The Wizard of Oz, which continues to break theatre records.
+After a couple of short runs from Saturday Night Fever and Movin’ Out, the Apollo Victoria became the London home of Wicked, an imaginative biography of the witches from The Wizard of Oz.